 We offer rendezvous diving only, so we are happy arrange a SCUBA excursion with a local vendor.
 The cost of the excursion is paid directly to the dive center.
 Although you can not dive off Kuma Too, there is snorkeling in almost every bay we visit!

 Can we fish?

 Kuma Too does not offer fishing.
 We do not have fishing gear on board, and our vessel is not licensed to fish in BVI waters.
 We are happy to arrange a fishing excursion during your vacation.
-You will pay the cost of a fishing excursion directly to the operator.
+The cost of a fishing excursion will be paid directly to the operator.

 How do I know if I’ll like the food?

 Part of the anticipation of a vacation is the special cuisine!
 We want you to be completely satisfied with all meals during your sailing adventure, so we study preference sheets to create a unique dining experience.
 Please take extra time completing your preference sheet.
 We will review your group’s food preferences prior to the trip and prepare one dish for the entire group at each meal.
 Exceptions will be made for special dietary restrictions, but the galley does not afford the space for individual orders.
 Once we depart, there are very few areas to restock, so please be very specific in your likes and dislikes on the preference sheet.
 We do our best to accommodate special tastes, but being in the islands, we sometimes have limited options.

 Smoking cigarettes is permitted on the back of the boat only.
 We will provide an ashtray; never throw anything overboard.